SECTION C - LOCAL AUTHORITY FUNDING

 or those with specialist needs.

-Many Local Authorities buy blocks of bed with one or several providers, these usually have an agreed
+Many Local Authorities buy beds with one or several providers, these usually have an agreed

 cost and may be referred to as ‘block beds’.
 The Local Authority may also have arrangements for

-managing emergency and safeguarding cases or ‘step down’ provision to help with hospital discharge.
+managing emergency and safeguarding cases or ‘step down’ provision to help with hospital discharge or

-Councils may also be able to buy one bed at a time in a home and these may also be available to
+buy one bed at a time in a home and these may also be available to private residents.

 Local Authority contribution